 Most game and utility cartridges contain a ROM that appears at \$A000 (BLK5).
-They automatically start when the system is powered on so are
+They automatically start when the system is powered on so are launched using a loader file with RESET

 Some cartridges have a copy protection check which tries to write to the memory containing the program.
 To protect the memory block the BLKP command can be used